‘Not going to waste our time’: Trump hinges US aid to Argentina on election

 The US president has said a $20bn currency swap with Argentina depended on the success of Javier Milei’s coalition in the midterm race.

-United States President Donald Trump has pledged to boost Argentina’s economy with a $20bn currency swap, but only if the South American country’s right-wing president prevails in the upcoming elections.
+United States President Donald Trump has pledged to boost Argentina’s economy with a $20bn currency swap — but only if the South American country’s right-wing president prevails in the upcoming elections.

-The president, the self-described anarcho-capitalist Javier Milei, was in Washington, DC, on Tuesday for his latest visit to the White House.
+That president, the self-described anarcho-capitalist Javier Milei, was in Washington, DC, on Tuesday for his latest visit to the White House.

 Recommended Storieslist of 3 items